AlbertChinaWu/glfw/README.md

 APIs (WGL, GLX, EGL, NSGL, OSMesa) or rendering APIs (OpenGL, OpenGL ES, Vulkan) to enable support for them.

-GLFW supports compilation on Windows with Visual C++ 2013 and later, MinGW and MinGW-w64, on macOS with Clang and on Linux and other Unix-like systems with GCC and Clang.
+GLFW supports compilation on Windows with Visual C++ (2013 and later) and MinGW-w64, on macOS with Clang and on Linux and other Unix-like systems with GCC and Clang.
 It will likely compile in other environments as well, but this is not regularly tested.